cse163/book/book_source/source/module-5-classes-and-objects/lesson-13-classes-and-objects/index.md

-# 📚 Lesson 13: Classes and Objects
+# <i class="fas fa-book"></i> Lesson 13: Classes and Objects

 ## Concepts

 In this lesson, you will learn the following concepts:

 - Objects and their states and behaviors

 - References in Python

 - How to define a class

 - How to instantiate objects of that class

 ## Table of Contents